Isaidhello/RecipesAPI/readme.md

 > After installation, **restart your webserver**

  - Clone the repository from [Github](https://github.com/CoolRecipes/RecipesAPI)
- - After clone, run the following command to Install Laravel packages
+ - After clone, run the following command on the root of project to Install Laravel packages

 ```
 composer update